Motor vehicle - Leasing costs

 When you use a passenger vehicle to earn income, there is a limit on the amount of the leasing costs you can deduct.
 To help calculate your eligible leasing costs, use "Part 19 - Eligible leasing costs for passenger vehicles" of Form T2125, Statement of Business or Professional Activities.

 Generally, leases include taxes (GST and PST, or HST), but not items such as insurance and maintenance.
 You have to pay these amounts separately.
-Include the taxes on line 1 of chart C, and list the items such as insurance and maintenance on the appropriate lines of "Chart A - Motor vehicle expenses."
+Include the taxes on line 1 of Part 19, and list the items such as insurance and maintenance on the appropriate lines of "Part 17 - Motor vehicle expenses."

 For your 2016 fiscal period, use the GST rate of 5% or the HST rate of your specific province.